 “My memory is muddy, what’s this river that I’m in?
 New Orleans is sinking man, and I don’t wanna swim”

-Jump forward two years and it’s the second date with my wife at their show at the Molson Amphitheatre.
+Jump forward a few years and it’s the second date with my wife at their show at the Molson Amphitheatre.
 This one I remember.
 She was annoyed that we had to sit on the grass, just missing the awning covering when it started to rain.
 Not wanting to leave the show and of course wanting to be chivalrous, I removed my M65 army jacket (so wonderfully waterproof) and covered her with it.
 This may have been our first kiss.

 “Everything is bleak… It’s the middle of the night…You’re all alone and the dummies might be right”